 |Statute of Limitations||6 years after the offense is committed.|

 Felony (Repeat Offenders) or misdemeanor (depending on the crime): probation, jail time, anger management classes, community service, fines, and restitution to the victim(s).
 Factors, such as prior offenses or history of domestic violence, help determine the severity of the punishment.
 Sentences may also include a restraining or protective order.

 Personal Protective Orders (PPO).

 Have you or someone you know been accused of a domestic violence-related crime in Michigan?
-Because domestic laws can sometimes get complicated, it is a good idea to consult an experienced Michigan domestic violence lawyer to help you answer your specific questions.
-Start today with a free case review at no obligation.
+The repercussions of a conviction can be extreme.
+Because domestic laws can sometimes get complicated, it is a good idea to consult an experienced Michigan criminal defense lawyer to help you answer your specific questions.

 Contact a qualified attorney.